themichaelyang/tautology.town/_drafts/2025-10-02-card-networks.md

 3. Set the incentives to encourage the use of the network.
 4. Set and enforce rules of the network, including a mechanism for disputes.

-For the rest of the discussion, we'll focus on Visa, as it's what I'm most familiar with, although the role of Mastercard is analgous.
+For the rest of the discussion, we'll focus on Visa, as it's what I'm most familiar with, although the role of Mastercard is analogous.

 # 1. Run the telecommunications network

-When we talk about telecommunication networks, we think of the Internet, a network of computers connected together by fiber and [deep sea cables](https://www.submarinecablemap.com/).
+When we talk about networks, we think of the Internet, computers connected together by fiber and [deep sea cables](https://www.submarinecablemap.com/).

-Card networks are no different, but predate the Internet (although now part of it): they maintain massive data centers and lease physical cables to connect issuers and acquirers electronically.
+Card networks are not so different.
+They maintain data centers and lease fiber optics cables that connect issuers and acquirers electronically.

-Indeed, the card network is primarily a *router*.
+During a

 When a card is used, the card network is responsible for routing transaction request messages, known as **authorizations**.
 Similar to IP addresses,[^pan-exhaustion] card numbers, also known as Primary Account Numbers (PANs) are used to route requests from the merchant's checkout to the issuer, where the authorization is approved or declined.
 The first 6 to 8 digits of the PAN is called a Bank Identification Number, or BIN, which identifies the issuing bank.

 <!-- TODO: support sidenotes/asides https://kau.sh/blog/jekyll-footnote-tufte-sidenote/ -->
 [^pan-exhaustion]: Similar to IPv4, 16 digit PANs are rapidly exhausting due to the use of anonymized "token" PANs used by things like Apple/Google Pay and saved payment details.